DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

     - 🔬Salting: The practice of 🔥salting passwords (Salted hashes are stored and compared to passwords after they are salted and hashed) was specifically introduced to thwart rainbow table attacks, but it also thwarts the effectiveness of offline dictionary and brute-­force attacks. 📝Rainbow tables are databases of pre-hashed passwords paired with high-speed lookup functions.
 Since they can quickly compare known hashes against those in a file, using rainbow tables is the fastest way to quickly determine passwords from hashes.
     - 🔬Shadowed password refers to a system where user password hashes are stored in a separate file, typically called the "shadow file", instead of the standard "/etc/passwd" file on Unix or Linux systems.
 When a system is configured to use shadowed passwords, the /etc/passwd file contains only the character x in the place of a password.
 When a system uses shadowed passwords, the hashed password value is stored in /etc/shadow instead of /etc/passwd.
     - 🔬Mutual authentication ensures that a server provides authentication before the client provides authentication.
 This prevents employees from revealing their credentials to rogue servers.
+    - 🔬Credential Management API is a web-based API that allows developers to store, retrieve, and manage user credentials in a secure and user-friendly manner.
+It’s part of modern web standards and plays a crucial role in simplifying user authentication while enhancing security.
+The Credential Management application programming interface (API) was published by the World Wide Web Consortium (W3C) as a working draft in January 2019 and allow customers to be automatically logged on when they visit a website.
 - **Authorization**: Authorization verifies the identity of a subject by checking a factor like a password.
 Authorization provides a user with capabilities or rights.
 It is the process of determining what a user is allowed to do.
 - 5.2.1 Identiy management (IdM) implementation
     - Identity and access management is a collection of processes and techologies that are used to control access to critical assets; it's purpose is the management of access to information, systems, devices, and facilities